 - the ex-Deputy Director for Production, Economics and General Affairs of the Ukrainian State Geological Research Institute (UKRSGRI);

-- the ex-Head of UKRSGRI department of geological and economic assessment of oil and gas resource base;
+- the ex-Head of UKRSGRI unit for geological and economic assessment of oil and gas resource base;

 - an expert of the State Commission of Ukraine on Mineral Resources and the Director of Project-Naftogaz LLC;